Permits

 Guidance for Scattering Ashes and Erecting Memorials on Forest Service Land

-It is Forest Service policy to not permit commercial scattering of cremains on NFS lands by flying services, mortuaries, or funeral homes.
-While there are substantial differences between a traditional cemetery and the scattering of cremains, our existing permitting authorities do not provide for the permanent use of the NFS land.
+It is Forest Service policy to not permit commercial scattering of cremains on national forest system lands by flying services, mortuaries, or funeral homes.
+While there are substantial differences between a traditional cemetery and the scattering of cremains, our existing permitting authorities do not provide for the permanent use of the national forest system lands.

-Neither burial nor scattering of ashes are an appropriate use of the forests and are not authorized on the lands of the National Forest System.
+Neither burial nor scattering of ashes are an appropriate use of the forests and are not authorized.
 The placing of remains creates a permanent occupancy of the land and the placing of headstones or monuments documenting the location are similarly permanent.
 Placing of statues, flowers and other items of remembrance would be considered a monument.

 However, burial of remains or scattering of ashes would not pass the initial screen found at 36 CFR 251.54(e) 1.iv; “The proposed use will not create an exclusive or perpetual right of use or occupancy” or the second level screen found at 36 CFR 251.54(e) 5.i; “The proposed use would be inconsistent or incompatible with the purposes for which the lands are managed.”